BugLight/paster/README.md

 # paster

-Easily paste from your terminal to services like Pastebin
+Easily paste from your terminal to services like pastebin.com

 ## Features